 I had to get to the hotel on time as the one thought uppermost in my mind was to get to see the city by night for night sight-seeing differs from day viewing.
 Illuminated Tours are common with European cities especially those with palaces and towers, rivers and bridges.
 Did you ever read fairy tales as a child?
 I did.
 It was, therefore, a childhood dream of mine to see the fairy tale of the Castle of Prague, especially as it spoke of a Good King who ruled his city well.

 What would you enjoy best in the night?
 Of course, it would be a Ghost Tour!
 I pre-booked this tour on Viator as it wasn’t part of my current itinerary.
 It costs roughly between EUR 20-25 depending on its inclusions.
 Pre-booking a visit is a good idea as most local ones tend to get over-booked and not available on the spot, not even 2-3 days prior.
 If you are lucky you will get a well-informed English speaking guide but don’t expect it most of the time, I mean a well-versed guide.
-With language barriers common to Europe it is best to read up well before you embark on a tour if you want to travel back in time that is.
+With language barriers common to Europe it is best to read up well before you embark on a tour if you want to travel back in time that is and make the most of your trip.
 An informed tourist is a happy tourist.

 If you are in luck with purchasing a tour program on the spot, I suggest you pay in local currency, which is the Koruna in this case.
 1 Euro equals approx. 26 Korunas.
 Even if Euros are accepted, you will invariably lose a bit in exchange.
 If, however, you are there for just a day, then you may give the Crowns a rest as they come of no use in any other city in Europe.